w3c/wcag-act-rules/content/rules/e086e5/proposed.md

 - have [semantic roles][] that inherit from the `input`, `menuitem` or `select` role; and
 - are form field controls (this notably excludes `menu`, `option` or `tree`).

-This rule does not test other control-like roles such as `button` and `menuitem`, because these do not inherit from `input` or `select`.
-These should be tested separately.
+This rule does not test other control-like roles such as `button` and `menuitem`, because these do not inherit from `input` or `select`; these should be tested separately.
+This rule tests explicitly input types such as date and color because they have no semantic role, but still require an accessible name.

 This rule does not map to [3.3.2 Labels or Instructions](https://www.w3.org/TR/WCAG22/#labels-or-instructions) as there are sufficient techniques within 3.3.2 that don't need the elements to have an [accessible name][].
 For example "[G131: Providing descriptive labels](https://www.w3.org/WAI/WCAG22/Techniques/general/G131)" **AND** "[G162: Positioning labels to maximize predictability of relationships](https://www.w3.org/WAI/WCAG22/Techniques/general/G162)" would be sufficient.